 It is extremely important to do the best possible job of forecasting, since the information in the sales budget is used by most of the other budgets (such as the production budget and the direct materials budget).
 Thus, if the sales budget is inaccurate, then so too will be the other budgets that use it as source material.

 It is quite difficult to derive a sales forecast that proves to be accurate for any period of time, so an alternative is to periodically adjust the sales budget with revised estimates, perhaps on a quarterly basis.
 If this is done, the rest of the budget that is derived from the sales figures will also have to be revised, which can require a significant amount of staff time.

 The projected unit sales information in the sales budget feeds directly into the production budget, from which the direct materials and direct labor budgets are created.
-The sales budget is also used to give managers a general sense of the scale of operations, for when they create the overhead budget and the sales and administrative expenses budget.
-The total net sales dollars listed in the sales budget are carried forward into the revenue line item in the master budget.
+The sales budget is also used to give managers a general sense of the scale of operations, for when they create the overhead budget and the selling and administrative expenses budget.
+The total net sales dollars listed in the sales budget are carried forward into the sales line item in the master budget.

 Example of the Sales Budget

 ABC Company plans to produce an array of plastic pails during the upcoming budget year, all of which fall into a single product category.
 Its sales forecast is outlined as follows:

 |Total gross sales||$55,000||$60,000||$77,000||$88,000|

 ABC's sales manager expects that increased demand in the second half of the year will allow it to increase its unit price from $10 to $11.
 Also, the sales manager expects that the company's historical sales discounts and allowances percentage of two percent of gross sales will continue through the budget period.